Wzs010429/Wzs010429.github.io/_pages/about.md

 # 🔥 News & Updates

+- *2024.08*: &nbsp;📍 PC Member for ICONIP 2024.
-- *2024.07*: &nbsp;🤗 Go to Yokohama, Japan to attend WCCI2024 and present the paper on-site.
+- *2024.07*: &nbsp;🤗 Go to Yokohama, Japan to attend WCCI 2024 and present the paper on-site.
 Looking forward to meeting you guys!
-- *2024.05*: &nbsp;📍 As a local volunteer at AAMAS’24 (New Zealand), looking forward to meeting more people and new inspirations.
+- *2024.05*: &nbsp;📍 As a local volunteer at AAMAS 2024 (New Zealand), looking forward to meeting more people and new inspirations.
-- *2024.03*: &nbsp;🎉 Two papers were accepted by WCCI2024 (1st and 3rd author), the first time I published in the real sense.
+- *2024.03*: &nbsp;🎉 Two papers were accepted by WCCI 2024 (1st and 3rd author), the first time I published in the real sense.
 - *2023.12*: &nbsp;🎉 One paper was accepted by AAAI 2024 NucLeaR Workshop, which is the starting point of my scientific research career!